-HCV ATTRIBUTE Species at Risk - Ha abitat and Population OPERATION AL MONITORING PROGRAM MANAGEMENT Protect identified lo ocations of Eastern White Cedar OBJECTIVE INDICATOR Protection of all kno own locations of Eastern White Cedar MONITORING/REP ORTING MONITORING STRATEGY FREQUENCY Ensure all known locations of Eastern White Cedar in Annual PHP's management area are protected from harvest activities.
-DATA SOURCES COST AND DIFFICULTY The Forest Manage er (TFM); NSDNR, Low - PHP does not conduct include the harvest of NSE, ACCDC databases Eastern White Cedar in its management FOREST MANAGEMENT PRESCRIPTION - PHP does not inc lude the harvest of Ea astern White Cedar in its forest management.
-Queries of the NSDNR forest inventory, as well as reviews of the rare species databases from NSDNR, NSE, and ACDCC, did not identify eastern white cedar stands for lands managed by PHP.
-2017 MONITORING UPDATE No known stands of eastern white cedar occur within PHP's area of operation.
-SUPPORTING DOCUMENTS/REFERENCES A Management Plan for Native Occurrences of Eastern White Cedar in Nova Scotia, 2010
+HCV ATTRIBUTE Species at Risk - Ha abitat and Population OPERATION AL MONITORING PROGRAM MANAGEMENT Protect identified lo ocations of Eastern White Cedar OBJECTIVE INDICATOR Protection of all kno own locations of Eastern White Cedar MONITORING/REPORTING MONITORING STRATEGY FREQUENCY Ensure all known locations of Eastern White Cedar in Annual PHP's management area are protected from harvest activities.
+DATA SOURCES COST AND DIFFICULTY The Forest Manager (TFM); NSDLF, NSE, ACCDC databases Low - PHP does not conduct include the harvest of Eastern White Cedar in its management

+- PHP does not include the harvest of Eastern White Cedar in its forest management.
+Queries of the NSDLF forest inventory, as well as reviews of the rare species databases from NSDLF, NSE, and ACDCC, did not identify eastern white cedar stands for lands managed by PHP.

+No known stands of eastern white cedar occur within PHP's area of operation.

+A Management Plan for Native Occurrences of Eastern White Cedar in Nova Scotia, 2010